ags-archives/gamehacks/strangeland/README.md

-first section (see [PR](https://github.com/adventuregamestudio/ags/pull/1340)). using this sectionname i could grep over all .s files and find the right file, as it is listed in .sections section. however, the code in gamescript1 was calling the plugin functions with nearcall commands, which is invalid for functions inside the same script. fortunately, i found that gamescript0.s didn't call any plugin functions, so it was safe to inject the code there, and as it is loaded before gamescript1,
+first section (see [PR](https://github.com/adventuregamestudio/ags/pull/1340)). using this sectionname i could grep over all .s files and find the right file, as it is listed in .sections section. however, the code in gamescript1 was calling the plugin functions with farcall commands, which is invalid for functions inside the same script. fortunately, i found that gamescript0.s didn't call any plugin functions, so it was safe to inject the code there, and as it is loaded before gamescript1,